Listen to an audio version of this article on Bumpers!

 Bonus Bold Prediction #2

-The latest Tweets and replies from Diana Villalon (@villalon2009).
+The latest Tweets from Diana Villalon (@villalon2009).
 Program Director~Christian~Sports Fan~Football~Basketball~Baseball~Boxing~ Olympic Sports~Marching Band Competitions.
 Texas

 This falls right in line with our Rushmen logic!
 I love it when things just fall into place.